ogc1231/sushi-cult-restaurant/README.md

 List of the technologies used on this website.

     HTML5
     HTML5 was used to create the structure of the site.

     CSS3
     CSS3 was used to add styling to the site.
-    Font Awesome
-        Font Awesome was used to import icons used across the site.
-    Google Fonts
-        Google Fonts was used to import the Amatic SC and Josefin Sans fonts for use on styles.css.

     Github
     Github was used to store the project's code after being pushed from Git.

     Gitpod
     Gitpod terminal was used to commit my code using Git and push it to Github.

     Git
     Git was used for version control through the Gitpod terminal.

+    Font Awesome
+    Font Awesome was used to import icons.

+    Google Fonts
+    Google Fonts was used to import the Rubik and Karla fonts for use in style.css.

     Balsamiq
     Balsamiq was used to design the wireframes for the project.

 ## Testing